jerrykal/AI_CUP_2023_Spring_Computer_Vision/README.md

 ## Data

 Download the dataset from the competition official and put the data under the `data` directory.
 Rename the `data/val` directory to `data/test`.
-Then manually split the data in `data/train` into training and validation set and store them in `data/train` and `data/val` respectively.
+Then manually/programmatically split the data in `data/train` into training and validation set and store them in `data/train` and `data/val` respectively.

 The resulting dataset should have the following structure: